 Our service directory provides information including contact details, clinic information, and referral advice for each of our clinical services.

-The maternity helpline 020 3312 6135 is operated by experienced midwives from 10.00 to 18.00 Monday through Friday.
-This has been developed to provide women and their families with direct and easy access to maternity-related information, and to help women self-refer to our maternity service.
+The maternity helpline 020 3312 6135 is operated by experienced midwives from 10.00 to 17.30 Monday through Friday.
+This has been developed to provide women and their families with direct and easy access to maternity-related information.

 Accessing my health record

 All applications to see your Imperial College Healthcare NHS Trust health records must be made in writing either by completing an application for health records form, email or letter.

 Our chaplaincy team offers confidential spiritual, religious and pastoral care to patients, visitors and staff, of all faiths, beliefs, religions and non-religions across our five hospital sites.